joshua-d-miller/macOSLAPS/README.md

 Installation Instructions
 -------------------------
 At this time you can clone the repo or download a zip of the repo or you can use the package created using Packages to install.
-This script will run 3 times a day between 8 A.M. and 5 P.M. at 9 A.M., 1 P.M. and 4 P.M.
+The package includes a Launch Daemon to run macOSLAPS every 90 minutes.

 Logging
 -------